Masseter Muscle Anatomy

 The masseter is a quadrilateral muscle that covers the lateral surface of the ramus of the mandible.
 The masseter muscle fibres are arranged in three layers.

-The masseter muscle is a paired, strong, thick, and rectangular muscle that is originating from the zygomatic arch and extends down to the mandibular angle.
+The masseter muscle is a paired, strong, thick, and rectangular muscle that originates from the zygomatic arch and extends down to the mandibular angle.
 It contains a superficial and a deep part.

 It is one of the mastication muscles, a group of muscles that also includes the temporal muscle, lateral pterygoid muscle, and medial pterygoid muscle.
 The masseter muscles specific functions are elevation and protrusion of the mandible, as well as providing support to the articular capsule of the temporomandibular joint.